DesignSuite/software/README.md

 Please make shared updates to the root source at [Github.com/DesignSuite/CreativeApps](https://Github.com/DesignSuite/creative)

-You can fork and host this repo under your own domain.
+Fork this repo and host under your own domain.
+Add your favorite software installs!